Marsh rabbit: Diet

-Birds of prey such as the great horned owl and northern harrier or marsh hawk are the major predators of the rabbits.
-Other predators include alligators, snakes, bobcats, foxes, and coyotes.

-Human interaction
+Marsh rabbits, like all lagomorphs (hares, rabbits, and pikas), reingest their food in practice known as cecotrophy.
+In this process, food passes through the digestive tract twice, as the marsh rabbit will immediately consume moist pellets expelled from the anus without chewing and leave behind the dry pellets that are subsequently produced.
+This process is considered similar to the cud-chewing behavior of ruminants.

+Interaction with humans

+As game and pests

-In regions of the South, marsh rabbits are regularly hunted along with swamp rabbits by burning large patches of dried grass to flush them out.
+In regions of the South, marsh rabbits are regularly hunted along with swamp rabbits by burning large patches of dried grass to flush them out into the open, where they are shot or clubbed.
 In some states, the marsh rabbit is considered a game animal and is regulated by the Department of Natural Resources.
 For example, South Carolina establishes a hunting season from November 27 to March 2 with a 5 rabbit per day bag limit.
 In Virginia, marsh rabbit hunting is managed by the Department of Game and Inland Fisheries.

 With their diet of mainly aquatic plants, marsh rabbits are considered minor agricultural pests to most economically viable crops.
-In southern Florida, however, they are considered major pests of sugar cane fields.
+Marsh rabbits feed on cultivated sweet potato and carrot crops in addition to their typical wild fare.
+In southern Florida, they are considered major pests of sugar cane fields.

 Cultural references

 In Georgia, the marsh rabbit is known as pontoon.
 In Alabama, swamp rabbits (or cane-cutters) are often mistaken for marsh rabbits.
-In many regions of the Eastern US where it is served in restaurants, "marsh rabbit" is actually a euphemism for muskrat meat.
+In some regions of the Eastern US where it is served in restaurants, "marsh rabbit" is actually a euphemism for muskrat meat.
 True marsh rabbit meat is often prepared as a stew, or it may be marinated, covered in flour, and fried.

+Conservation

+The marsh rabbit as a species is considered "abundant" throughout its range, though the Lower Keys marsh rabbit subspecies is classified as an endangered species, having been listed by the United States Fish and Wildlife Service as such since 1990.
+This subspecies lost over half of its habitat from the period between 1959 and 2006, with 47% of the total available habitat being lost to sea level rise and 8% of it being taken away by human development of the land.
+This development has further hindered recovery of the subspecies, as it has blocked off migration towards less flooded areas.
+In the southern parts of Everglades National Park, marsh rabbits have mostly disappeared due to predation by the Burmese python, an invasive species.
+Further spread of the Burmese python is a threat to future conservation of the marsh rabbit.
+Populations in Georgia appear to be declining based on studies of roadkill deaths.
+As of 2019, the International Union for Conservation of Nature (IUCN) lists the marsh rabbit as a least-concern species.